 MATH 5010.
 Discrete Chaos and Fractals (3); Fa, Sp

 This course is an introduction to fractal geometry and discrete dynamics in one dimension.
 Topics include stability of one-dimensional maps, periodic points, bifurcations, period three orbis, Sharkovsky’s theorem, Schwarzian derivative, chaos in one, metric spaces, transitivity, conjugacy, fractals, fractal dimension, Julia and Mandelbrot sets.
-Prerequisite: MATH 3170 and MATH 2750 with a minimum grade of C or permissions of instructor.
 Previous NMHU MATH 501.